Will you be following any New Year’s resolutions around wine? Let us know on social media @Decanter.

 - to try more wine

-We need a good wine merchant who will be invaluable to us through 2016.
-Without our support, the numbers will fall and we could end up with a 2017 with less interesting wine available to us.
+We need a good wine merchant who will be invaluable to us through 2020.
+Without our support, the numbers will fall and we could end up with much with less interesting wine available to us.
 Unthinkable.

 Here’s to a year of good wine.